DeLoach DeMonstrably Good in Rainiers' Doubleheader Sweep

 With Tacoma leading 4-3 in the seventh, Reno's Emmanuel Rivera (3B) lifted a sac fly to right with one down to re-tie the game.
 In the bottom half however, Pat Valaika (3B) and Cesar Hernandez (SS) drew a pair of one-out walks, bringing up Zach DeLoach (CF).
 DeLoach promptly smacked his first career Triple-A homer to right-center, sending the Rainiers to their first walk-off victory of 2023.

-In winning the first three games of this weeklong set, Tacoma lifted SIX three-run homers, two in each game.
+In winning the first three games of this weeklong set, Tacoma lifted SIX three-run homers, two in each contest.

 GAME 2 (Tacoma 5, Reno 2)